BrunoKrugel/resume/doc/resume_en.md

 - Windows scripting to automate tasks.
 - Experience contacting clients, making visits, knowing the environment and analyzing possible improvements in the software.
 - High experience in developing and maintaining codes in COBOL.
-- Maintenance and development of modules for Industrial management, Management of service orders, Stock management, Purchasing Control and Warehouse Management System (WMS).
+- Maintenance and development of modules for Industrial management, Management of service orders, Stock Management, Purchasing Control and Warehouse Management Systems (WMS).

 ## Extracurricular courses